sidsahay/demo-repo/README.md

 # demo-repo
-This is a GitHub demo
+This is a deep and in depth description of my project.